 Security is essential but it isn't one size fits all.
-In this blog post we'll go over the differences between the features and pricing for Office 365 ATP Plan 1 and Plan 2 (aka P1 and P2) so you can decide which option best fits your security needs.
+Feel like you're too small or maybe just immune to a cyberattack?
+Check out our cybersecurity page for some stop you in your track stats.
+In this blog post, we'll go over the differences between the features and pricing for Office 365 ATP Plan 1 and Plan 2 (aka P1 and P2) so you can decide which option best fits your security needs.
 Already have the license and just looking to implement ATP?
 Read our blog post How to Set Up Office 365 Advanced Threat Protection.

 What is Advanced Threat Protection?